OdongoAdamson/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 2, script that takes you to home directory
 Task 3, Script that shows how to print in long format Task 4, script that print even hidden files
+Task 5, script to list files digits only